Vinodmangalore/AngularLite/session8.md

     }
     ```

-2. In `app.module.ts`, add a route for shipping.
+2. In `app-routing.module.ts`, add a route for shipping.
 Specify a path of shipping and a component of `ShippingComponent`.

     `src/app/app.module.ts`
     ```typescript